-Mr. Yamaguchi who was born in Japan and later went to the USA has continued his artistic work mainly in America for over 40 years after acquiring a master's degree in shaping arts.
+Mr. Yamaguchi, who was born in Japan and later moved to the United States, has been working as an artist mainly in the United States for more than 40 years after obtaining a master's degree in plastic arts.

-This exhibition features 30 paintings produced by Mr. Yamaguchi in collaboration with Mr. Minekki Shipper (Netherlands) who has worked on intercultural literature for many years.
-In addition to conducting open production at the opening, gallery · talk with anthologist Masao Higashi was also held.
+In this special exhibition, 30 paintings created by Yamaguchi in collaboration with Mineke Schipper (Netherlands), who has been researching intercultural literature for many years, will be on display.
+In addition to the public production at the opening, a gallery talk with anthologist Masao Azuma was also held.

-Yamaguchi This is the technique I tried for the first time in this project.
-I can not control the combination of Yupo and acrylic paint, which is unexpected, so it's fun (laugh).
-When you create something, you can not continue unless it is fun.
+Yamaguchi : This is the technique I tried for the first time in this project.
+I can't control the combination of YUPO and acrylic paint, and I get unexpected results, so that's fun (laughs).
+When you create something, you can't continue if you don't enjoy it.

-It is the first time the Kasuya Forest Museum of Contemporary Art is exhibited with all 30 items together
+The Kasuya Forest Museum of Contemporary Art is the first to exhibit all 30 works.

 Yamaguchi That's right.
-After all it took almost ten years, so when you look at all the works lined up, there are some emotional things.
+After all, it took nearly 10 years, so when I see all the works lined up like this, I feel deeply moved.

-Wakae Shipper would have took a huge amount of time to collect and edit myths.
-But, it takes a lot of time before myths are made.
-It is the power of artists to visualize the myths that have been continuous with the cotton in an era in line with the times.
-And I think that we can also see warnings to modern society.
+It must have taken Wakae Sipper a huge amount of time to collect and compile the myths.
+But it takes a much longer time to create a myth.
+It is the power of artists to visualize myths that have continued uninterrupted from a point of view that is in line with the times.
+And I think you can also see a warning to modern society there.

 The existence of scholars who collect Yamaguchi myths is also important.

 Wakae Of course.
-The work being exhibited this time is the translation of the era of "now", a thousand years later another work of a different aspect may be born.
-I thought once again that collaboration between academics and artists is truly wonderful.
+The works on display this time are translations of the "now" era, and in 1000 years there may be works from a different perspective.
+I once again thought that collaboration between scholars and artists is truly wonderful.

 Artwork Yuriko Yamaguchi

-Venue : Kasuya no Mori Contemporary Art Museum
+Venue : Kasuya Forest Museum of Contemporary Art

 [Access to the museum]

-About 15 minutes on foot from Kinugasa Station on JR Yokosuka Line
+About 15 minutes on foot from Kinugasa Station on the JR Yokosuka Line